ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 The use @ command can take a condition just like other `use` commands.
 This is useful in this case, since the `_mkdir` function only exists in Windows.

+If the name of the C function that you want to call is also a [reserved keyword in Pony](/appendices/keywords.md) (such as `box`), you will need to wrap the name in double quotes (`@"box"`).
+If you forget to do so, your program will not compile.

 An FFI signature is public to all Pony files inside the same package, so you only need to write them once.

 ## C types